 - 1. Configuration of BitLocker into FIPS mode - 2.
-The encryption and decryption functionality used with BitLocker Drive Encryption for file I/O that supports the bootstrapping of the Windows 8.1 OEs operating system - 3.
-Unlocking the operating system volume - 4.
-Loading and verifying the integrity of the Windows 8.1 OEs operating system loader (winload.exe or winresume.exe) - 5.
+The encryption and decryption functionality used with BitLocker Drive Encryption for file I/O that supports the bootstrapping of the Windows 10 OEs operating system - 3.
+Unlocking the operating system volume

+- 4. Loading and verifying the integrity of the Windows 10 OEs operating system loader (winload.exe or winresume.exe) - 5.
 Booting the Windows operating system - 6.
-Zeroization (see Section 8 Cryptographic Key Management) - 7.
+Loading and verifying the integrity of Secure Boot - 7.
+Zeroization (see Section 8 Cryptographic Key Management) - 8.
 Legacy certificate chain authentication (non-FIPS Approved service)